 We are not zealots about any technology, process, or method.
 We tend to constantly question any issue.
 We even question whether we shouldn’t be questioning everything.

 We prefer to talk about real stuff, go deep into every matter, understand it, criticize it, simplify it, and then execute.

 We believe that discussions about which technology is better are mostly held by developers who are only defending what they know and what benefits them.
 Of course, we recognize that there are obsolete technologies.
 But we believe that it’s important to learn new things, and constantly start from scratch.
 We think that while this may not necessarily make us better in the near future, it certainly will in the medium- and long-term.

-Among other tools, we use Ruby on Rails, Objective-C, Swift, Java, PHP, Go, Scala, NodeJS, and AngularJS.
+Among other tools, we use Swift, Haskell, C, C++, Ruby on Rails, Objective-C, Go, Java, PHP, Scala, React, Angular, R, Python, TensorFlow among many others.
 We do not stick to any of them all the time, and we don´t like them all equally.

 We like to do pair programming and code review, and we are crazy about the quality of everything we do, from the code to the design.

 We love pragmatic programmers.
 We don’t like “code-crunchers.”
 The most important tasks of a programmer are thinking, being creative, and problem-solving—that’s what we get paid for.
 Thus, we do not believe in locking programmers in a cave: we believe that they must understand the project and its goals, and that the best way to meet deadlines is to understand the environment and simplify to the max (haste makes waste).
 Spaghetti code is not one of our favorite meals.

 We love talking about the impossible, about the future, about how we can change it, and what we can do to create that change.
 We enjoy talking about nerd stuff, robots, sidereal space, AI, the brain, energy, psychology, what’s going to happen some day, and how we can participate; but above all what we love is our business and our team.